White-tailed eagle: Hatching, development and fledgling

 The female of the white-tailed eagle pair seems to do all the brooding early on and will be especially reluctant to leave the nest as well.
 Thereafter, at 14 to 28 days, brooding behaviour by the female gradually declines.
 The male may start to brood occasionally around this time period but will not do so at night.
-Females may sit on the nest or shelter the fledglings from rain even 28 days after fledging but usually such behavior is much reduced.
+Females may sit on the nest or shelter the fledglings from rain even 28 days after fledging but usually such behaviour is much reduced.
 Chicks may be fed as many as 11 times in 24 hours by the female who usually dismantles prey brought by the male.
 To 28 days, male continues to do most of the prey capture but thereafter female does much of it and both parents begin to leave kills on the nest for the eaglets to consume.
-As the chicks grow older, favored food often switches from fish to birds to meet their increasing food requirements as well as prey behavior as waterfowl may be flightless during eclipse.
+As the chicks grow older, favoured food often switches from fish to birds to meet their increasing food requirements as well as prey behaviour as waterfowl may be flightless during eclipse.
 Caches are often depleted quickly late into nestling development.
 At start of fledgling, 4–5 carcasses may be brought in a week but by the end of fledgling, only one or two are usually brought, probably to encourage the young to start their own prey captures.
 After leaving the nest, the young usually stay nearby for another 35–40 days and may still be largely fed by their parents but gradually learn to take their own prey.
 In continental Europe, the young eagles are gone from the nest as early as the beginning of July to about 10 August and fully independent by late August.
 In this late summer stage, they may learn quickly to feed on stranded fish or to capture ducks flightless in eclipse.
 Juvenile eagles may remain for a long time on their parents range and apparently are not resented or repelled even to the ages of 1–3 years.
 However, usually by their first winter they will have congregated with other unrelated juveniles.
-Communal juvenile roosts in Norway can maintain 30–40 white-tailed eagles usually in trees or steep slopes of offshore islands.
+In regions where many gather during the winter and spring, such as parts of Scandinavia, communal roosts of immatures can maintain up to at least 30–50 white-tailed eagles usually in trees or steep slopes of offshore islands; during the summer immatures are more likely to occur singly.
 Sexual maturity is reached at 5–6 years of age.